signature-opensource/CK-StObj/CK.StObj.Model/Poco/README.md

 A type `TPocoLike` is either:
 1.  a type that supports the [PocoLikeSupport] attribute and has `T ToPocoJon()` and `constructor( T )` members (where T is a Poco compliant type);
-2. or a `IPocoJsonConverter<TPocoLike> : ISingletonAutoService` exists that implements the conversion methods, ideally without explicit type constraint (like above).
+2. or a `IPocoConverter<TPocoLike> : ISingletonAutoService` exists that implements the conversion methods, ideally without explicit type constraint (like above).

 The n°1 can be implemented more easily than n°2.
 The latter would require to: